Golf Activities and Practice Drills at Home

 As golfers, this is also an integral part of the game where strokes can really add up.

-It’s the worst feeling when you are just off the green and then shank the next shot.
+It’s the worst feeling when you are just off the green and then shank or skull the next shot past the green.

 Practice these shots at home in your backyard or even inside the house and increase your confidence with these shorter shots. (may want to use whiffle or foam balls inside though!)